opendocsg/slw-judgments-backfill/2005_SGHC_44/report.md

 29     That is a vital point of difference from the present case.
 The district judge found as a fact that the appellant had not shown that it would have made a profit from the supermarket if the airconditioning system was not defective.

 30     If there had been a finding that the business could have made a profit, it would not be necessary for the business to have commenced to attract an award for loss of profits.
-In _Straits Engineering Contracting Pte Ltd v Merteks Pte Ltd_ [1996] 1 SLR 227, one company, which I will refer to as “Merteks”, entered into an agreement with another company, which I will refer to as “Straits”, to purchase Straits’ shares in its subsidiary company.
+In _Straits Engineering Contracting Pte Ltd v Merteks Pte Ltd_ <span class="citation">[1996] 1 SLR 227</span>, one company, which I will refer to as “Merteks”, entered into an agreement with another company, which I will refer to as “Straits”, to purchase Straits’ shares in its subsidiary company.
 The purpose of the acquisition was for Merteks to gain access to a leasehold seafront property of the company that Merteks needed to expand its existing ship repair, mechanical engineering and fabrication work.
 The acquisition of the shares was aborted, and Merteks did not get to expand its business to the seafront property.
 When Merteks sued Straits, the trial judge found Straits liable for the breakdown of the transaction and awarded $1,430,000 for loss of profits to Merteks.
 Straits appealed against the making of such an award, as well as the amount awarded.

 31     The Court of Appeal upheld the decision to make an award for lost profits, but reduced the sum of the award to $250,000.
 In its decision, the Court noted at 239–240, [36]: